jshin49/deep-nlp-reading-list/README.md

   - Refreshers
     - [Deep Learning Book Chapter 3 - Probability and Information Theory](http://www.deeplearningbook.org/contents/prob.html)
     - [Khan Academy Probability and Statistics](https://www.khanacademy.org/math/statistics-probability)
   - **[Harvard STAT110](https://projects.iq.harvard.edu/stat110)**: The infamous Joe Blitzstein's Introduction to probability and statistics.
 Despite being an introductory course, it covers quite a lot of the essentials we need to further understand the math in machine learning and deep learning.
+  - Readings
+    - Chapters 2~6 of <Machine Learning A Probabilistic Perspective> by Murphy (2012)
+    - Lecture Notes: [<Probability and Statistics for Data Science>](http://www.cims.nyu.edu/~cfgranda/pages/stuff/probability_stats_for_DS.pdf) by Carlos Fernandez-Granda

 ### Advanced
 [[Back To TOC]](#table-of-contents)

 The following subjects are some advanced materials that could be useful in understanding many Deep Learning theories and NLP.
-Particularly important ones are bolded.
+Particularly relevant ones are bolded.

 - **Information Theory**
   - Refreshers